Azure/acs-demos/docs/trials/build.md

 Swarm Mode clusters do not support docker-compose unless deploying to a single host.
 Therefore we need to use Swarm Mode serbvices instead:

-The following commands will run a game with 5 AI Players

-  * Create an overlay network
-    * `docker network create --driver overlay --subnet 20.0.14.0/24 trials`
-  * Run an Engine
-    * `docker service create --replicas=1 --network=trials --publish 8080:8080 --name engine --env MIN_NUMBER_OF_PLAYERS=5 biglittlechallenge/trials-engine-arm`
-  * Run the AI Players
-    * `docker service create --name aiplayer --replicas=2 --network=trials --publish 8888 biglittlechallenge/trials-ai-arm`
-  * Check the services are healthy
+The scripts `run.sh` and `run-arm.sh` will run the application as docker containers.

+Note, by default these scripts start a 5 plauer game but only create 2 players, this means it is necessary to sale the aiplayer service to actually start the game:

-    * `docker service ls`
+`docker service scale aiplayer=5`

-        * You should see 1 engine and 2 aiplayer services
-  * Check the logs of the services (this is harder than it should be, need to put a REST API to get useful info)
+Check the logs of the services (this is harder than it should be, need to put a REST API to get useful info)

   * Find the node the container of interest is running on with `docker service ps engine`
-    * Log into the node
-    * Find the ID of the container with `docker ps`
+  * Log into the node * Find the ID of the container with `docker ps`
   * Check the logs with `docker logs ID`
-  * Note that with the above commands we do not have enough players to statr the game, so scale the players up
-    * `docker service scale aiplayer=5`
-  * Check the engine logs, the games should be underway

 ## Larger games

 If you want to play larger games you can change the number of